SchlenkR/schlenkr/content/02_FsAdvent_Music_In_FSharp/01_article.md

 I've been doing some work in the digital signal processing domain, coming from C#, but then moved to F# because I missed ways of abstracting certain aspects that are hard to achieve using an object oriented language, and I hope to attract one or another person to have a look at F# and see what it can do.

-The main part of my FsAdvent contribution is - beside this article - is source code that you can find in [this Github Repo](https://github.com/ronaldschlenker/compost).
+The main part of my FsAdvent contribution - beside this article - is source code that you can find in [this Github Repo](https://github.com/ronaldschlenker/compost).
 The Readme describes the setup and everything you need to know to run the use cases described here.
 It is all based on **F# Interactive**, so that you can play around if you want to.

 **Important**